Strong Secrecy from Channel Resolvability: Secrecy from Channel Resolvability over Noisy Channels

-where $\calP\eqdef\left\{(\rvV\rvX): \rvV\rightarrow\rvX\rightarrow\rvY\rvZ\text{ forms a Markov chain}\text{ and }\E{c(\rvX)}\leq P\right\}$.
-If the random variables $\rvV\rvX\rvY\rvZ$ maximizing $C_s$ are such that the moment generating functions of $\I{\rvV;\rvZ}$ and $c(\rvX)$ converge unconditionally in a neighborhood of $0$ and are differentiable at $0$, then $C_s$ is also the secrecy capacity for $\metric{1}$. \end{corollary} \begin{remark} For general memoryless channels, the weakest metric for which we show Theorem~\ref{th:dmc} and Corollary~\ref{cor:strong_secrecy_memoryless} hold is metric $\metric{4}$.
-As discussed in the proof of Theorem~\ref{th:dmc}, this can be weakened to metric $\metric{6}$ for {discrete} memoryless channels. \end{remark} \begin{remark} The conditions that yield $\calR_{\text{ BCC}}$ and $C_s$ for metric $\metric{1}$ are sufficient conditions required to obtain exponential upper bounds when applying Chernov bounds.
-These conditions are not too restrictive and are automatically satisfied for discrete memoryless channels and for Gaussian channels with additive power constraint. \end{remark}
+If the random variables $\rvV\rvX\rvY\rvZ$ maximizing $C_s$ are such that the integrals defining the moment generating functions of $\I{\rvV;\rvZ}$ and $c(\rvX)$ converge uniformly in a neighborhood of $0$ and are differentiable at $0$, then $C_s$ is also the secrecy capacity for metric $\metric{1}$. \end{corollary} For general memoryless channels, the converse part of Theorem~\ref{th:dmc} and Corollary~\ref{cor:strong_secrecy_memoryless} follows from standard arguments with metric $\metric{4}$~\cite{Csiszar1978}; however, for discrete memoryless channels, the converse is obtained by specializing Theorem~\ref{th:bcc} and holds for metric $\metric{6}$.

-Corollary~\ref{cor:strong_secrecy_memoryless} was already obtained for discrete memoryless channels by Csisz\'ar~\cite{Csiszar1996} and Maurer and Wolf~\cite{Maurer2000} with different tools.
-Csisz\'ar's approach uses graph-coloring techniques while Maurer and Wolf's approach exploits privacy amplification with extractors.
-Theorem~\ref{th:dmc} for discrete memoryless channels without cost constraint was also obtained independently in~\cite{Matsumoto2010arXiv} using privacy amplification.

-\begin{IEEEproof}[Proof of Theorem~\ref{th:dmc}] For discrete memoryless channels, the converse part for secrecy metric $\metric{6}$ follows from Theorem~\ref{th:bcc} without resorting to Fano's inequality.
-Following~\cite[Theorem 3.5.2]{InformationSpectrumMethods}, one can show that